Things to Do in Peru – Where to Travel – Itinerary 8 Days

 Day 8: Copacabana or Arequipa

-As with all other Inca constructions, the stone cuts are sharp and precise and the stone blocks fit impeccably together – so well that the walls have even resisted hundreds of years of earthquakes!
-Another example of the ingenious Inca architecture is the Twelve Angled Stone in one of the other ancient walls in Cusco.
+As with all other Inca constructions, the stone cuts are sharp and precise, and the stone blocks fit impeccably together – so well that the walls have even resisted hundreds of years of earthquakes!
+Another example of ingenious Inca architecture is the Twelve Angled Stone in one of the other ancient walls in Cusco.

 ‘Explore Cusco – Travel – Peru Itinerary’

-Explore the scenic San Blas district featuring picture-postcard colonial houses, bohemian cafés and tiny Andean shops selling Peruvian handicraft.
+Explore the scenic San Blas district featuring picture-postcard colonial houses, bohemian cafés and tiny Andean shops selling Peruvian handicrafts.
 The Plazoleta de San Blas is the navel of San Blas, and this is where you will find the oldest church in Cusco, famous for its cedar woodcarvings originating from one single tree.

 Crime rate Peru/your country